Bone health and cancer

 If you feel unsteady on your feet talk to your GP.
 He or she can refer you to an occupational therapist (OT).
 The OT can assess your needs and organise equipment like walking aids and grab bars.
 This equipment can help to keep you and your home safe.

-Prevent falls – make your home and yourself safer
+How to prevent falls – make your home and yourself safer

-Protect yourself at home:
+Protect yourself at home

 - Avoid slippery surfaces like icy paths and wet/highly polished floors.